Galleria Estense: Restoration

-From his exile in Treviso, Ercole III sold various objects he had brought with him, but he also made some additions to the gallery, in an attempt to remedy the Napoleonic plundering.
-With the restoration of Duke Francis IV of Austria-Este in Modena came the recovering of many important works.
+From his exile in Treviso, Ercole III sold various objects he had brought with him, but he also made some additions to his collection, in an attempt to remedy the Napoleonic plundering.
+With the restoration of Duke Francis IV of Austria-Este in Modena and the Treaty of Paris (1815) came the recovering of many important works.
 Only 21 paintings previously part of the Estense collection returned to Modena, in addition to two new paintings acquired as remuneration by Charles Le Brun.